Breaking the gridlock in Mixture-of-Experts: Consistent and Efficient Algorithms: Experiments

-where $\bA_\pi^\ast=[\ba^\ast_{\pi(1)} \ldots \ba^\ast_{\pi(k)}]$ denotes the permuted regression parameter matrix and similarly for $\bW_\pi^\ast$.
+Here we compare the performance of our algorithm with that of the joint-EM.
+We let the number of mixture components be $k=3$ and $k=4$.
+We let $\bx \sim \calN(0,I_d)$ and the gating parameters are drawn uniformly from $\mathbb{S}^9$.
+If $\bA=[\ba_1 \ldots \ba_k]$ and $\bW=[\bw_1 \ldots \bw_{k-1} \ 0]$ denote the estimated expert and gating parameters respectively, our evaluation metric is $\calE$, the Frobenious norm of the parameter error accounting for the best possible permutation $\pi:[k] \to [k]$, \ie $\calE(\bA,\bW) =\inf_{\pi} \| \bA-\bA_{\pi}^\ast \|_F+\| \bW -\bW_{\pi}^\ast \|_F$, where $\bA_\pi^\ast=[\ba^\ast_{\pi(1)} \ldots \ba^\ast_{\pi(k)}]$ denotes the permuted regression parameter matrix and similarly for $\bW_\pi^\ast$.
 In \prettyref{fig:k_3} and \prettyref{fig:k_4}, we compare the performance of our algorithm with the joint-EM algorithm for $n=8000, d=10, \sigma=0.5$.
 The plotted estimation error $\calE(\bA,\bW)$ is averaged for $10$ trials.
 It is clear that our algorithm is able to recover the true parameters thus resulting in much smaller parameter error than the joint-EM which often gets stuck in local optima.
 In addition, our algorithm is able to learn these parameters in very few iterations, often less than $10$ iterations.
 We also find that our algorithm consistently outperforms the joint-EM for different choices of non-linearities, number of samples, number of mixtures, etc. (details provided in \prettyref{app:additionalexp}).
+Note that the above error metric $\calE(\bA,\bW)$ is close to zero if and only if $\mathsf{Regressor \ Fit}$ and $\mathsf{Gating \ Fit}$ is close to one.